-The reported net worth of the council increased from £114.1 million to £121.4 million at 31 March 2013, an increase of £7.3 million.
-This movement, which is also detailed in the Movement in Reserves Statement (MiRS), is principally the result of the following material items:
+The reported net worth of the council decreased from £121.4 million to £118.4 million at 31 March 2014, a decrease of £3.0 million.
+This movement, which is also detailed in the Movement in Reserves Statement (MiRS), is principally the result of the following material changes:

-- a) Fixed assets.
-At 31 March 2013 the council's fixed assets were valued at £46.8 million, an increase of £1.8 million over the previous year.
-The main reason for the increase is the purchase of land at Didcot of £2.8 million.
-Capital expenditure on other assets increased the total value of the portfolio by £0.3 million, but during the year depreciation, amortisation and revaluation of assets reduced the value by £1.3 million. - b) Investments and cash balances.
-The council has £110.6 million of investments and cash balances as at 31 March 2013, a net increase of £4.5 million on the previous year.
-In addition to there being a net increase in investment and cash balances during the year as a result of the council's revenue, capital and treasury management activities, there was also an increase in the fair value of the council's investments in corporate bonds and unit trusts of £1.6 million.

-c) Pension liability.
+- a) Long term investments.
+At 31 March 2014 the council's long term investments were valued at £33.3 million, an increase of £5.3 million over the previous year.
+This is the result of the council making more deposits for periods greater than one year than in the previous year. - b) Long term debtors, and cash and cash equivalents.
+As discussed above under capital outturn, the council has made a long term loan to SOHA of £15 million.
+This has resulted in an increase in the council's long term debtors, matched by a corresponsing reduction in cash and cash equivalents. - c) Pension liability.
 The statement of accounts identifies details of the council's future commitments with regard to pension provision for its current and former employees.
-The council's net pension liability decreased by £2.4 million to £31.0 million.
+The council's net pension liability increased by £9.4 million to £40.4 million.
 This liability is based on a series of actuarial assumptions which can and do change from year to year.
-Although life expectancies have risen in the year, a change in the discount rate used of 0.3 per cent has increased liabilities.
-However, this has been more than offset by significant increases in the value of assets held in the pension fund.
-Further information can be found in note 27.
+The increase in liability is the result of a fall in the long term expected rate of return on pension scheme investments, and an increase in life expectancy for both current and future pensioners.
+Further information can be found in note 23.

-At the balance sheet date the council had usable reserves of £87.2 million, made up of £34.5 million general fund balance, £13.5 million in earmarked revenue reserves, £36.3 million in capital receipts and £2.9 million in unapplied capital grants.
+At the balance sheet date the council had usable reserves of £81.8 million, made up of £35.6 million general fund balance, £15.9 million in earmarked revenue reserves, £25.2 million in capital receipts and £5.1 million in unapplied capital grants.